Advertisment

 James Anderson checking a new ball.
 Image- MCC

-Also, if the ball gets out of shape within the 80 over period, the balls can be changed with the supervision of umpires.
-Umpires check the ball's size, and then decides according to the condition of the ball.
-The changed ball must be of the same overs old of the distorted ball.
+Also, if the ball gets out of shape within the 80-over period, the balls can be changed with the supervision of umpires.
+Umpires check the ball's size and then decide according to the condition of the ball.
+The changed ball must be of the same overs old as the distorted ball.

 4. Day-Night Test Cricket